haiwera-silk-cd/magento-devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.1.2.
 Every application layer (Presentation, Service Contracts, Data Access) MUST process (handle or re-throw) exceptions of the underlying layer.

-### 6.2.
-Presentation layer
+### 6.2. 表示层

 6.2.1.
-According to CQRS, the Presentation layer hosts the Command and the Query Infrastructures:
+According to CQRS, the 表示层 hosts the Command and the Query Infrastructures:

 * **Command** for Actions

 * **Query** for {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}Layout{% endglossarytooltip %} and its elements (Blocks and UI 组件)

 6.2.2.
-Request, Response, Session, Store Manager and Cookie objects MUST be used only in the Presentation layer.
+Request, Response, Session, Store Manager and Cookie objects MUST be used only in the 表示层.

 6.2.3.
 All actions MUST return the `ResultInterface` implementation.